ravenc/getting-and-cleaning-data-course-project/README.md

 1. Appropriately labels the data set with descriptive variable names.
 1. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Note: Explanation of step 3 and 4 transformations, which required subjective judgment/discretion, is given in the CodeBook.
+Note: Explanation of steps 3 and 4 transformations, which required subjective judgment/discretion, is given in the CodeBook.

 ## CodeBook